Contact Intelligence for Meeting Prep: The 60-Second Ritual

-That’s not selling.
-That’s archaeology.
+That's not preparation.
+That's reconstruction.

 The 60-second pre-meeting ritual